anywhichway/tlx-chart/README.md

 `chart-on` - An object, the property names of which are event names to respond to and the property values of which are event handler functions.
 The value must be inside "${ }" to tell the [`tlx`](https://github.com/anywhichway/tlx) engine to treat this as a JavaScript object, e.g. `chart-on="${{select: event => console.log(event)}}"`.

+## tlx-chart-editor

+A custom HTML element that renders a basic table to support user editing of the data associaed with a chart.

+### Attributes

+`for` - The DOM id of the chart associated with the editor.

+`validate-data` - A function that takes the data array as an argument and returns `true` if it is valid.
+If it returns a string, the string is displayed in a JavaScript alert box.
+If it returns and Error, the error is thrown.

 # More Reading